Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 2. Internal Tools for Small Teams

-If you need a simple CRUD app for internal use (task tracker, content manager, data entry form), Lovable ships faster than hiring a developer or wrestling with traditional no-code tools.
+Need a simple CRUD app for internal use (task tracker, content manager, data entry form)?
+Lovable ships faster than hiring a developer or wrestling with traditional no-code tools.

 Example: Team dashboard that pulls data from Google Sheets and displays stats with filters.